JFrancis23/JFrancis23/README.md

 ### What have i been up to?

   - This month:
-    Continuing my learning with JS!
+    Continuing my learning with JS doing jobs around the house!

   - Last Month:
     Got back from holliday with the family and now trying not to freeze! 🥶